 - Location: FO4-282

 The Puvungna Resource Center serves to create an atmosphere of special support, cultural enrichment, academic retention, and most importantly, a sense of community for Native American/American Indian students.
 The center operates to provide academic and cultural resources for the CSULB campus community.

 - Location: University Student Union (USU), Suite 310

-The Raza Resource Center's goal is to provide resources that educate students about the many historical and cultural backgrounds that make up the Chicanx & Latinx population.
+The Latinx Resource Center's goal is to provide resources that educate students about the many historical and cultural backgrounds that make up the Chicanx & Latinx population.
 This also includes community organizing and the promotion and education of social movements and political issues that continue to affect Chicanxs and Latinxs today.